Anneewakee Treatment Center for Emotionally Disturbed Youth: History

+Modern history

 Anneewakee was acquired and is now operated as Inner Harbour Ltd or DBA Inner Harbour for Children & Families.
 After the scandals, the court awarded the management of the organization to Hospital Corporation of America (HCA) out of Nashville, Tennessee.
 A medical model was instituted where care is supervised by medical doctors/psychiatrists.

-In 2015, one of the former patients at the facility wrote a book about his time there.
-It is the only book written by a former patient.
-It was Anneewakee: One Boy's Journey, by Steve Salem Evans.

-Up until 2001 the average stay for a person in the facility could range from ages 5 to adulthood (age 21), giving the center roughly 16 years of a youths life.
-Those times were changed in 2001 when restructuring of treatment methods began.
+Up until 2001, the average stay for a person in the facility could range from ages 5 to adulthood (age 21), giving the center roughly 16 years of a youth's life.
+Those times were changed in 2001 when the restructuring of treatment methods began.
 Now the average stay for a youth is 30 to 90 days.
-The Douglasville campus is the main campus and is unisex housing girls and boys.
+The Douglasville campus is the main campus and offers unisex housing for girls and boys.
 The locked unit is composed of four separate units.
 Each unit is purportedly named after an Indian tribe such as Abidiban, Itanka, Kinunka, and Tawanka.
-The locked unit has a level system of red, green, yellow, and blue, with each level granting certain privileges and demands more participation with on-site therapists.
+The locked unit has a level system of red, green, yellow, and blue, with each level granting certain privileges and demanding more participation with on-site therapists.
 Each therapist writes what are called BIRP notes, which are used by mental health professionals to track a patient's progress.
-After a patient has finished the color level system they are moved from locked unit to a campsite.
-Each camp is categorized by age and sex: Itanka being the teen boys camp, Kinunka being the young girls camp, Tawanka being the teen girls camp, and Abidiban being older boys camp.
+After a patient has finished the color level system, they are moved from the locked unit to a campsite.
+Each camp is categorized by age and sex: Itanka being the teen boys camp, Kinunka being the young girls camp, Tawanka being the teen girls camp, and Abidiban being the older boys camp.